ehwplus/flutter_fritzapi/README.md

 Get data from Fritz!Box, FRITZ!DECT inside Flutter applications

+## Known limitations

-Right now this is only tested inside local network.
-Also note that emulator seems not to be able to connect with FRITZ!Box.
+* Right now this is only tested inside local network.
+* Note that emulator seems not to be able to connect with FRITZ!Box.
+* This is just a very first draft of the plugin.
+Feel free to make pull requests.
+Best way to start is unfortunately not the AVM documentation.
+Open http://fritz.box inside your browser and analyze network calls via developer tools/network analysis.

 ## Features